Star Trek: Hidden Evil

 Star Trek: Hidden Evil is a third-person action-adventure video game released in 1999 by Activision.
 It was developed by Presto Studios over the course of a year, and was specifically created for the casual gamer market.
 The plot followed up on the events in the film Star Trek: Insurrection, with the player portraying the character of Ensign Sovok, who works alongside Captain Jean-Luc Picard and Lt.
 Cmdr Data, with Patrick Stewart and Brent Spiner reprising their roles.

-In September 2021, the game was one of six Star Trek titles re-released on GoG.com in celebration of the franchise's 55th anniversary.

 Plot

 The game is a sequel to the ninth Star Trek movie, Star Trek: Insurrection.
 The Son'a and the Ba'ku now live in peace on the planet, and a Starfleet outpost has been set up to monitor the situation.
 Son'a construction uncovers ancient ruins and Captain Jean-Luc Picard is sent to investigate.

 The player plays the character of Ensign Sovok, who becomes embroiled in a plot to harness the destructive powers of a coveted genetic seed.
 The player must engage alien forces and outwit foes in a series of missions, to prevent the Federation from falling victim to the Romulans.